abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 ### Heart Rate vs Average Intensity

-Next, I visualized the data from user 6 on 2016-04-16 from 7AM to 8PM to show how his heart rate varied along with his average intensity.
+After that, I visualized the data from user 6 on 2016-04-16 from 7AM to 8PM to show how his heart rate varied along with his average intensity.
 The graphs look similar indicating a strong relationship.
 This relationship is reinforced by a correlation coefficient of **0.878** measured between